safl/nspkgs/README.rst

 This is example was crafted for the purpose of providing a skeleton for a namespace package providing a C-language binding packages, with distribution packages for ``ctypes`` and another for ``Cython``.

+**note:** In case you are using ``pytest`` discovery via packages, then take note that the "top-level" of the namespace cannot be searched, one has to specify the subpackages, e.g. ``python3 -m pytest --pyargs nspkgs.foo``